tosincarik/End-to-End-ETL-ML-PowerBI-using-Microsoft-Fabric/README.md

 # End-to-End ETL/ML/Power BI Solution in Microsoft Fabric

-**_Disclaimer: All datasets and reports do not represent any company or institution but live public datasets from BING to demonstrate the capabilities of ETL process in Microsoft Fabric._**
+**_Disclaimer: The datasource is a live public datasets from BING Website to demonstrate the capabilities of ETL process in Microsoft Fabric._**

 Welcome to this project!
 Here, we explore an end-to-end solution for building a text sentiment analysis using public data from the internet, leveraging Microsoft Fabric.